What Is Lean Construction and Its Benefits?

 There are many benefits of lean construction, including:

-• Less waste.
+- Less waste.
 Lean construction management leads to less waste during your construction projects, from start to finish.
-Your construction company will reduce material waste while also reducing labor waste.
+You'll reduce material waste while simultaneously saving on labor.
 Lean construction is better for the environment and better for your construction company.

 Common Challenges in Implementing Lean Construction